awsdocs/aws-doc-sdk-examples/javav2/usecases/workflow_multiple_channels/Readme.md

 **Note**: Repeat this process to create **workflow-support**.
 For step three, instead of choosing **Lambda**, choose **Step Functions**.
 You don't need to perform steps 11-13.

-### Create a custom policy for Pinpoint voice

-Because the Lambda function invokes the Pinpoint **sendVoiceMessage** API operation, the **lambda-support** role needs permission to invoke this operation.
-To perform this task, you need to create a custom policy using the following JSON.

-    {
-     "Version": "2012-10-17",
-     "Statement": [
-       {
-            "Sid": "FullAccess",
-            "Effect": "Allow",
-            "Action": [
-                "sms-voice:*"
-            ],
-            "Resource": "*"
-        }
-     ]
-    }

-**Note**: To create a custom policy, see [Policies and permissions in IAM ](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html).

 ## Create a serverless workflow by using AWS Step Functions

 To define a workflow that sends notifications over multiple channels by using AWS Step Functions, create an Amazon States Language (JSON-based) document to define your state machine.
 An Amazon States Language document describes each step.
 After you define the document, Step Functions provides a visual representation of the workflow.
 The following figure shows a visual representation of the workflow.